Dutch Apple Crumble Pie

 How to Make a Dutch Apple Crumble Pie

-- Make the bottom crust first.
-If using a purchased premade crust, put it out on the counter to soften.
-If using my quick method in a mini food processor, combine and put in the refrigerator for 15 minutes before rolling.
+Pro tip: Always preheat fully before baking any pie so the bottom crust sets properly and does not get soggy. - Prepare your pie crust.
+If using a store-bought premade crust, set it out on the counter to soften.
+If you are making my quick homemade pie crust in a mini food processor, mix it up and refrigerate for 15 minutes before rolling it out.

-- In a large bowl, mix together the sliced apples, 3/4 cup of white sugar (or 1/2 white sugar and 1/4 monk fruit), 2 tablespoons of flour, 1 teaspoon of cinnamon, 1/4 teaspoon of salt, 1/8 teaspoon of nutmeg, and 1 tablespoon of lemon juice, and stir well.
+- Mix the apple pie filling.
+In a large bowl, combine the drained apples with 3/4 cup of white sugar, 2 tablespoons of flour, 1 teaspoon of cinnamon, 1/4 teaspoon of salt, 1/8 teaspoon of nutmeg, and 1 tablespoon of lemon juice.
+Stir everything together well.

-- Take the crumble topping and layer a little at a time, crumbling over the top of the filling and covering all the apples.
+- Add the crumble topping.
+Scatter the crumble a little at a time over the apple filling, covering all the apples generously.

 You May Also Like This Apple Pie Recipe